The Swedish National Day is here!

 The history of Sweden’s National Day dates back all the way back to the 1500s.
 It was on June 6, 1523, that Gustav Vasa rode into Uppsala Domkyrka to be crowned king and subsequently liberated Sweden from the Kalmar Union, which at that time was comprised of Denmark, Sweden, and Norway.

-It was also on the 6th of June 1809, a few hundred years later, that Sweden adopted a new constitution restoring political power to the Riksdag.
+It was also on the 6th of June 1809, that Sweden experienced another monumental event.
+The nation adopted a new constitution, marking a significant turning point as political power was restored to the Riksdag.

-It wasn’t until Sweden dissolved their union with Norway in 1905, having to create their own flag as a result, that Swedes started calling the 6th of June the “Swedish Flag Day” in 1916.
-But it would take almost 100 years for the Swedish parliament to recognize the day as an official holiday.
+It wasn’t until Sweden dissolved their union with Norway that Swedes started calling the 6th of June the “Swedish Flag Day”.
+It would, however, take almost 100 years for the Swedish parliament to recognize the day as an official holiday.
 In 2004, the parliament finally voted on the 6th of June to become the Swedish National holiday.

 HOW TO CELEBRATE

-As one might expect of any independence day or national day, there are plenty of celebrations all across the country.
-The most famous celebration takes place at Skansen, near Stockholm, where the King and Queen of Sweden celebrate along with the rest of the Swedish people.
-Some Swedes may even dust off their national costume and wear it to the festivities!
+As one might expect of any Independence Day or National Day, there are plenty of celebrations all across the country.
+The most famous celebration takes place at Skansen, where the King and Queen of Sweden join the enthusiastic crowds in commemoration.
+Some Swedes may even dust off their national costume and wear it to the festivities.

 Are you planning to celebrate Sweden’s National Day?
 Let us know how you celebrate in the comments below, and Glad Nationaldag!